j5ik2o/thread-weaver/slide/presentation.md

   ScalaMatsuri 2019
 ]

-# AWS EKSとAkkaを使って
+# How to build an Event-Sourcing system Ho
-# EventnSourcingを作るにはどうしたらよいか
+# using Akka with EKS

 ScalaMatsuri 2019

-かとじゅん(@j5ik2o)
+Junichi Kato(@j5ik2o)

 .center[<img src="images/logo-hz.png" width="20%">]

 ---
-title: AWS EKSとAkkaを使ってEvent Sourcingを作るにはどうしたらよいか
+title: How to build an Event-Sourcing system using Akka with EKS
 class: animation-fade
 layout: true